CIS Critical Security Controls Navigator

 IG1IG2IG3

-Use DNS filtering services on all enterprise assets to block access to known malicious domains.
+Use DNS filtering services on all end-user devices, including remote and on-premises assets, to block access to known malicious domains.

 IG1IG2IG3